mfaani/book-writing/themes/README.md

 - An elephants eats 50kgs a day.
 An ant eats 1gr a day.
 - An elephant dreams of trunks.
 A ant dreams of big antennas.
 - An Egyptian prays like X. A German prays like Y. An Indian person prays like J.

+## Problem
+- Kid doesn't want to sleep.
+Show the multiple attempts of the parents to pull the kid to sleep + multiple attempts of kid to not sleep.
+Then have a breakthrough!
+-